 University Faculty Senate Policy 47-20, Basis for Grades, is clear that students' grades need to be based on scholastic achievement.

 That said, not all faculty agree that this is appropriate.
 If an academic unit wants to consider the above option, we recommend that the unit faculty discuss it as a group.
-Some faculty members feel strongly that extra points should never be linked to SRTE completion because it makes the SRTEs required rather than voluntary and/or that students might misinterpret it as a request from faculty for positive ratings.
-Faculty should be careful to inform students that they are interested in both positive and negative feedback and explain why higher response rates are more likely to reflect all students views.Improving response rates does not always involve extra credit.
+Some faculty members feel strongly that extra points should never be linked to SRTE completion because it makes the SRTEs required rather than voluntary and/or that students might misinterpret the offer to earn extra credit as a request from faculty for positive ratings.
+If you do offer extra credit Faculty should be careful to inform students that they are interested in both positive and negative feedback and explain why higher response rates are more likely to reflect all students views.Improving response rates does not always involve extra credit.
 Visit strategies for improving response rates to learn other strategies from Penn State Faculty.

 Penn State's SRTEs were designed by the Faculty Senate to be voluntary.
 Students receive their grades after the course and the default SRTE offering period have ended.
 By the time students would realize their grades have been withheld, they would not have an opportunity to change their mind about completing the SRTEs.
 Grades cannot be held back indefinitely.